JoeScho/get-ip-range/README.md

 const getIPRange = require('get-ip-range');

 getIPRange('192.168.1.129', '192.168.1.134');
+// Returns an object:
+{
+  error: null,
-// Returns an array of 6 IP addresses
+  value: array of 6 IP addresses
+}
 ```

+**Error scenario**

+If the supplied IP address(es) are invalid, the response.error value will be an [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)